absent1706/sqlalchemy-mixins/readme.md

 There're a lot of extensions for SQLAlchemy, but most of them are not so universal.

 ## Active record
-We found 2 implementations of this pattern.
+We found several implementations of this pattern.

 **[ActiveAlchemy](https://github.com/mardix/active-alchemy/)**

-Cool, but it forces you to use [their own way](https://github.com/mardix/active-alchemy/#create-the-model) to instantiate SQLAlchemy while to use `sqlalchemy_mixins.ActiveRecordMixin` you should just make you model to inherit it.
+Cool, but it forces you to use [their own way](https://github.com/mardix/active-alchemy/#create-the-model) to instantiate SQLAlchemy while to use [`sqlalchemy_mixins.ActiveRecordMixin`](sqlalchemy_mixins/activerecord.py) you should just make you model to inherit it.

 **[Flask-ActiveRecord](https://github.com/kofrasa/flask-activerecord)**